jakefrancis/sortle/README.md

 # SORTLE

-Sortle is a trie based search engine that retrieves possible answers for Wordle
+Sortle is a trie based search engine that retrieves possible answers for Wordle.

 Built from the nearly 16,000 valid answers for Wordle!